 In simplest terms, hypnotherapy is a state of relaxation and can be compared to what it feels like about to falling asleep.
 At that point, our brains generate alpha and theta waves (visible in EEG) introducing a state which allow access to our unconscious mind.
 In general, hypnosis can help explore and address reasons for behaviors and feelings the individual is not aware of, creating an understanding and opening the way for future changes.
 During hypnotherapy the causes are uncovered, feelings are released, and positive relearning takes place.
 As a result of this, individuals experience personal growth and empowerment.

 2. Who is Hypnotherapy good for?
 Are there any contra-indications for hypnotherapy?

-Hypnotherapy is good for any individuals who feel that something is holding them back from being the person they can, or want to be.
+Hypnotherapy is good for anyone in Dubai who feel that something is holding them back from being the person they can, or want to be.
 It is not indicated for severe conditions like schizophrenia, mania or severe depression with suicidal thoughts.
 Such disorders have to be treated by a psychiatrist.